 Monitor your Stats

 Effective performance marketing is based on building strong relationships between brands and publishers.
 You won’t be able to build strong relationships with publishers if you don’t follow the rules.
 Therefore, make sure to familiarize yourself with the guidelines of the Federal Trade Commission (FTC).
-These guidelines change quite often, so make sure to read the 2020 edition of the FTC endorsement guidelines.
+These guidelines change quite often, so read the 2020 edition of the FTC endorsement guidelines.

 Based in Chicago, Ava T. Jones is best known for her contributions to writing.
 She entered the writing world to explore her passion for contrastive linguistics, adaptation, and lexicography.
 Ava also enjoys skiing, social media management, and vegan parties.